Assessing Morphology of hPSCs Passaged As Aggregates

 Though visual assessments can be subjective, visible changes are sensitive indicators of hPSC quality.
 Cultures should be examined daily using a light microscope under phase contrast to monitor the quality of the cells, as well as to check whether they are ready to be passaged.

 It should be noted that not all changes in appearance indicate a decrease in quality.
 It is normal to see variations due to a number of factors, including the experience level of the end user.
-This Tech Tip describes expected morphology of high-quality cells, some common normal variations, and other variations that may indicate poor cell quality.
+This Tech Tip describes expected morphology of high-quality cells passaged as aggregates, some common normal variations, and other variations that may indicate poor cell quality.